-The bad weather coupled with the navigators error, led the fleet off course, and in a short time they crashed into the rocks on the Isles of Scilly (off the southern most shore of England).
+The severe weather coupled with the navigator’s error led the fleet off course, and in a short time, they crashed into the rocks on the Isles of Scilly (off the southernmost shore of England).
 The navigator’s error in longitude placed them nearly 187 kilometers (approx.116 miles) from their actual location.

-As a Leader you’ll face all kinds of problems in the course of a career.
+As a Leader, you’ll face all kinds of problems in the course of a career.
 Every leader has to learn how to navigate the difficult challenges that arise during turbulent times.
-Sometimes when the hits keep coming, we can become disoriented, and easily feel like a ship being pounded by wave after wave.
+Sometimes when the hits keep coming, we can become disoriented, and quickly feel like a ship being pounded by wave after wave.

 Like a vessel navigating one huge wave after another, you begin to feel like you’re hurdling one problem and preparing for the next.
-It’s during these seasons that a leader needs to help everyone stay properly oriented, reminding them of main purpose in view.
+It’s during these seasons that a leader needs to help everyone stay oriented, reminding them of the primary purpose in view.

 “Great leaders are almost always great simplifiers, who can cut through argument, debate, and doubt to offer a solution everybody can understand.” – General Colin Powell

 If you don’t understand what the problem is, you’ll never solve it.
 Taking the time to accurately articulate what you’re actually facing, dispels fear and diffuses much of the initial tensions.
 Accurate information always gives us an edge in trying times.

 How many times I’ve been in meetings where all kinds of possible solutions were offered without understanding the issue and/or failing to reference any facts.
 Blindly offering answers to questions nobody’s asking, never leads to a solution.